Data linkage algebra, data linkage dynamics, and priority rewriting: Conclusions

 \section{Conclusions}

 We have presented an algebra of which the elements are intended for modelling the states of computations in which dynamic data structures are involved.
 We have also presented a simple model of computation in which states of computations are modelled as elements of this algebra and state changes take place by means of certain actions.
-We have described the state changes and replies that result from performing those actions by means of a term rewrite system with rule priorities.
+We have described the state changes and replies that result from performing those actions by means of a term rewriting system with rule priorities.

 We followed a rather fundamental approach.
 Instead of developing the model of computation on top of an existing theory or model, we started from first principles by giving an elementary algebraic specification~\cite{BT06a} of the states of computations in which dynamic data structures are involved.
-We found out that term rewriting with priorities is a convenient technique to describe the dynamic aspects of the model.
+We found out that term rewriting with priorities is a convenient technique to describe the dynamic aspects of the model in an appealing mechanical way.
 In particular, we managed to give a clear idea of the features related to reclamation of garbage.

-We believe that the description of the dynamic aspects of the presented model of computation is rather sizable because of the start from first principles.
-This is substantiated by the size of the alternative description in the world of sets that we have given in this paper as well.
-We also believe that the use of conditional term rewriting~\cite{BK86d} instead of priority rewriting would give rise to a less compact description.
+It stands out that the description of the dynamic aspects of the presented model of computation by means of a term rewriting system with priorities is rather sizable.
+However, an alternative description in the world of sets that, unlike the one that we have given in this paper, covers both deterministic and non-deterministic data linkages, would be rather sizable as well.
+Moreover, we believe that the use of conditional term rewriting~\cite{BK86d} instead of priority rewriting would give rise to a less compact and more complicated description.

+The presented model of computation and its description are well-thought out, but the choices made can only be justified by applications.
+Applications to that effect should not only include applications as a setting in which theoretical issues concerning dynamic data structures are studied.
+They should also include applications as a setting in which practical programming problems that involve dynamic data structures are studied.
+In~\cite{BM08a}, we have studied the programming of an interpreter for a program notation that is close to existing assembly languages in this setting.